 Dear Minuteman Parents and Guardians,

-We hope this letter finds you all well.
-We are excited for the opening of our 2021-2022 school year!
+We are excited for the opening of the 2022-2023 school year!
 This page will inform you of updates and reminders.
-There are new immunization requirements this year and links are provided for any required forms that may be needed for your child.
+Please review the immunization requirements for this year.
+Links are provided for any required forms that may be needed for your child.

 Massachusetts General Law Chapter 76, Section 15, mandates that all students entering high school must submit a current physical examination along with documentation of immunizations.
 For new students, a list of current immunizations must be submitted prior to the first day of school to prevent delays in admission.
 Please note, a physical examination is required on an annual basis for participation in athletics.

 Grade 11: 2 doses; second dose MenACWY (formerly MCV4) must be given on or after the 16th birthday and within 8 weeks after the previous dose.
 1 dose is acceptable if it was given on or after the 16th birthday.
 Meningococcal B vaccine is not required and does not meet this requirement.
 The health office will send reminders to students who are due or overdue for this vaccine.
 Students have 3 months from their 16th birthday to submit proof of their second dose.